hyperspy/hyperspy/doc/user_guide/install.rst

 When installing HyperSpy using Python installers or from source the Python programming language and the following libraries must be installed in the
-system: numpy, scipy, matplotlib (>= 1.2), ipython, natsort, tqdm, traits and traitsui.
+system: numpy, scipy, matplotlib (>= 1.2), ipython, natsort, tqdm, ipyparallel, traits and traitsui.
 For full functionality it is recommended to also install h5py, scikit-image, scikit-learn and lxml.
 If HyperSpy is going to be installed from  source, cython is also required.In addition, since version 0.7.2 the lowess filter requires statsmodels.
 In Windows HyperSpy uses the Ipython's QtConsole and therefore Qt and PyQt or PySide are also required.